FrancoCR/Steve/README.md

      -bash
        +any uploads performed by him can be found here

-Steve's code is a mixed bag of code borrowed from outside sources, stuff made from scratch, and code ive found and made alterations to accomodate Steve.
-Once he's been moved from my PC to his home on the PINE64 i'll post links to the relevant sources.
+Steve's code is a mixed bag of code borrowed from outside sources, stuff made from scratch, and code I've found and made alterations to accomodate Steve.
+Once he's been moved from my PC to his home on the PINE64 I'll post links to the relevant sources.

 A link to an imgur album with Steve will be posted here later:
 -link